 This form of exercise is a very popular treatment for a variety of different neurological and musculoskeletal conditions due to its effectiveness, accessibility, and just being a lot of fun for everyone involved.
-In this post, we will explore the effect of hydrotherapy on our body, some precautions, and how hydrotherapy can help you!
+In this post, we will explore the effect of hydrotherapy, and or water therapy on our body, some precautions, and how hydrotherapy can help you!

 What is Hydrotherapy

 Hydrotherapy, also known as aquatic therapy, is a common practice of rehabilitation performed in water, usually a heated indoor pool to around 33-36 degrees Celsius.
 Hydrotherapy pools are usually shallow enough to allow for walking along the entire length, so swimming ability is not necessary.

 The aim of hydrotherapy is to relax muscles, improving joint range of motion, muscle strength, and reducing pain within a safe and fun environment.
 Often times this form of exercise can be performed in a group, enhancing the social aspect of this treatment.
 Client satisfaction is therefore quite high.

 How does Hydrotherapy work?

 The reason hydrotherapy works wonders for many is due to the properties of water, which can produce some unique effects that may be even more beneficial than land-based therapy.
 Of significant note are the effects of buoyance and hydrostatic pressure, which can be utilized to our advantage when in the water.